luisloorcortez/Orquestation/enrutamiento nginx y equilibrio de carga/README.md

 # Nginx server as routing and load balancer.
-## In this nginx server project you can find:
+## In this nginx server project you will find:

           1- docker-compose: Inside you can find programed three nginx server image, they work as host.
              This nginx server has your owr its IP and his externed volume, for data percistenced.